DraftBot-A-Discord-Adventure/DraftBot/keycloak/README.md

 # Keycloak

-Keycloak is the project used to authenticate users on DraftBot
+Keycloak is the project used to authenticate users on Crownicles

 ## Start with docker